Mozambican Civil War: RENAMO

 RENAMO systematically committed atrocities as part of its war and destabilization strategies.
-These included massacres, rapes and mutilation of non-combatants during attacks on villages and towns, the use of child soldiers and the employment of the Gandira system, which involved forced labour and sexual violence.
-Women would often be abducted in the fields, then raped as a means to boost troop morale.
-The Gandira system also contributed to famine, as the rural population was made to produce food for RENAMO and unable to produce food for themselves.
+These included massacres, rapes and mutilation of civilians during attacks on villages and towns, the use of child soldiers and the employment of the Gandira system, which involved forced labour and sexual violence.
+Women would often be abducted while working in the fields and then raped as a means to boost troop morale.
+The Gandira system also contributed to famine, as the rural population was made to produce food for RENAMO and therefore unable to produce food for themselves.
 Others were made to transport supplies for RENAMO in long marches.
-Refusing to participate in Gandira or falling behind on the marches would result in severe beating and often execution.
+Refusing to participate in Gandira or falling behind on the marches would result in severe beating or even execution.
 Attempting to escape was also punished harshly.
-One particularly gruesome practice was the mutilation and killing of children left behind by escaped parents.
-RENAMO's brutal tactics quickly earned it a negative reputation among much of Mozambique's population who referred to them as "Armed Bandits" and endorsed beatings against them, even pressuring the military into a public execution of four RENAMO rebels in 1983.
+One particularly gruesome practice was the mutilation or killing of children who were left behind by escaped parents.
+RENAMO's brutal tactics earned them a negative reputation among much of the country's population who referred to them as "Armed Bandits" and supported punishments such as beatings or even executions against RENAMO.
+In one instance public pressure led the military to publicly execute four captured RENAMO rebels in 1983.